oashrafouad/Todoey/README.md

 1. Clone the project

-2. Run `pod install` and open the project from the generated `.xcworkspace` file
+2. `cd` to the project's directory and run `pod install` then open the project from the generated `.xcworkspace` file

 3. Go to Pods project settings on Xcode left pane then select ChameleonFramework target and change **minimum iOS deployment** version to 12.0